 15.2 How to give notice of my intention to cease trading

-If you wish to cancel your approval you must notify HMRC by logging onto your AWRS account using HMRC Online Services and entering the intended date of cessation.
+If you wish to de-register, you must notify HMRC by signing onto your AWRS account using HMRC Online Services and entering the intended date of cessation

 15.3 How approval cancellation is processed

-You won’t be able to carry on a controlled activity after this date therefore it is vital that you allow sufficient time to dispose of any stock used in your wholesale business.
-You’ll be liable to a penalty and/or forfeiture of all alcohol goods (whether duty paid or not) if you trade after the date of cessation.
+You will not be able to carry on a controlled activity after this date therefore it is vital that you allow sufficient time to dispose of any stock used in your wholesale business.
+You’ll be liable to a penalty and/or forfeiture of all alcohol goods (whether duty-paid or not) if you trade after the date of cessation.
 In serious cases, HMRC may seek to prosecute you for trading without approval.

 15.4 Circumstances where HMRC could revoke your approval

-HMRC are likely to revoke your approval if:
+HMRC is likely to revoke your approval if:

 - they have reasonable cause, for example, evidence that you have been involved in fraudulent activity or trading in illicit alcohol

-- you persistently fail to meet the requirements of the scheme, for example, you don’t fulfil your due diligence obligations
+- you persistently fail to meet the requirements of the scheme, for example, you do not fulfil your due diligence obligations

-- you haven’t notified HMRC of cessation, but your business appears to have ceased or been dormant for some time
+- you have not notified HMRC of cessation, but your business appears to have ceased or been dormant for some time

 HMRC will notify you of their intention to revoke your approval.
-You won’t be able to carry on a controlled activity after your approval has been revoked.
+You will not be able to carry on a controlled activity after your approval has been revoked.
 In these cases, HMRC will set out their reasons for refusing or revoking your approval.